shabirjan/FyberOfferTask/README.md

 ### Delegates
-These are the delegates that updates about the different events for loading offers
+These are the delegates that updates the Controller about the different events for loading offers
 ```swift
 func offersDidLoad()
 func offerDidLoadOnView(offer: FyberOfferModel)